nasa/fprime/docs/Tutorials/HelloWorld/Tutorial.md

 Events represent actions that a component has performed.
 Events are akin to software log messages.
 Events are received and displayed by the ground system.

-This tutorial defines one event `Hello` emitted in response to the `SAY_HELLO` command amd containing the same greeting that the command had.
+This tutorial defines one event `Hello` emitted in response to the `SAY_HELLO` command and containing the same greeting that the command had.

 #### Telemetry Channel